walshbr/introduction-to-text-analysis/cyborg-readers/voyant-part-one.md

 ![underlying corpus term frequency](/assets/cyborg-readers/voyant-term-frequencies.jpg)

 Concordances like these are some of the oldest forms of text analysis that we have, and computers are especially good at producing them.
-In fact, a project of this kind frequently cited as one of the origin stories of digital humanities: [Father Roberto Busa's massive concordance of the works of St. Thomas Aquinas](http://www.historyofinformation.com/expanded.php?id=2321) begun on punch cards in the 1940's and 50's was one of the first works of its kind and was instrumental in expanding the kinds of things that we could use computers to do.
+In fact, a project of this kind is frequently cited as one of the origin stories of digital humanities: [Father Roberto Busa's massive concordance of the works of St. Thomas Aquinas](http://www.historyofinformation.com/expanded.php?id=2321) begun on punch cards in the 1940's and 50's was one of the first works of its kind and was instrumental in expanding the kinds of things that we could use computers to do.

 Busa's work took years.
 We can now carry out similar searches in seconds, and we can learn a lot simply by counting words.
 The most frequent words, by far, are 'said' and 'Todd," which makes a certain amount of sense.
 Many characters might speak and, when they do, they are probably talking about the central character.